 The tent inner does not have any storage pockets which, while saving weight and cost, is disappointing.

 All guys have stingy lengths which make adjustment in wind or cold hands fiddly.
 The line-locs slip under wind load and cannot be adjusted in those conditions.
+Just tying off is not really a good option either since the tension will make the knots very hard to undo and adjust, usually when the situation is critical.
 Discard and replace all of the guys with heavier and longer cord with high friction co-efficient plus toggles unless you just intend to camp only in your lounge room or sheltered back yard.

 If Tarptent were to use a 100 denier, 5000 millimetre, PU-coated HT nylon floor it would be better and ultimately lighter for the user since a 250g footprint would not be required on damp ground.